iOS SDK

 What is the iOS SDK?

 The Lemnisk iOS SDK allows you to track user event data from your iOS app.
 The SDK can be easily imported into any iOS app.
-Based on the data it receives from the user activity, it sends real-time personalized push notifications to the users about the services and products that our clients provide
+Based on the data it receives from the user activity, it offers the marketer to segment users based on their App activity and send real-time personalized push notifications to the users about the services and products that our clients provide.

 Installing and using the Lemnisk iOS SDK